utmapp/docs.getutm.app/guides/windows.md

 6. Create two new values: Choose New -> DWORD (32-bit) and create `BypassTPMCheck` and `BypassSecureBootCheck`.
 Set both values to 1.
 7. Close out of Registry Editor and Command Prompt.
 8. In setup, press the back button and then Next to continue installation.

+#### Core count

+Windows require at least 2 cores to install.
+If you are installing x86_64 Windows on an Intel Mac or ARM64 Windows on an Apple Silicon Mac, the default setting will be to use the number of cores on your system.
+However, if you are installing x86_64 Windows on an Apple Silicon Mac, the default setting is to use only a single core.
+This is because due to memory ordering requirements, emulating multiple x86_64 cores on an ARM64 system will be done on a single core and thus reduce performance.

+At the cost of correctness, you can force multiple cores by going to the [System]({% link settings-qemu/system.md %}#cpu) settings and changing the number of cores to 2 or higher and checking "Force multicore."
+Note that you may occasionally experience odd crashes as a result of this.

 ### Ping does not work